 Consuming fenugreek leaves or seeds helps in maintaining normal insulin levels as reported by scientific studies.
 Fenugreek improves glucose tolerance in the body, which helps in weight loss.
 This weight loss helps to maintain hormone levels to control skin problems such as acne and hair problems such as hirsutism.

 Fenugreek seed extract (Furocyst) is a clinically evaluated and patented extract for management of PCOS.
-During the clinical study, it has been demonstrated by Swaroop A et al. that Furocyst significantly managed glucose levels in the body and also caused significant reduction in the cyst size.
-This fenugreek seed extract was efficient in maintaining regularity in menstrual cycle of enrolled females.
+During the clinical study, it has been demonstrated by Swaroop A et al. that Furocyst significantly managed glucose levels in the body and also caused a significant reduction in the cyst size.
+This fenugreek seed extract was efficient in maintaining regularity in the menstrual cycle of enrolled females.
 This beneficial effect of fenugreek seed extract also led to pregnancy in some of the female patients.
 These benefits show that fenugreek might be able to manage skin problems in the PCOS suffering females.

 In a clinical study conducted by Bashtian M H et al., it was observed that some of the PCOS patients got pregnant while treating with fenugreek.
 There was no adverse event originated.
-Regularity in menstrual cycle was observed along with management of insulin resistance till the completion of the treatment.
+Regularity in the menstrual cycle was observed along with management of insulin resistance till the completion of the treatment.
 Hirsutism score (F-G score) was also one of the parameters to be observed during the study.
-It was found that hirsutism score was also decreased in subjects showing beneficial effect of fenugreek on unwanted hair growth in PCOS.
+It was found that hirsutism score was also decreased in subjects showing the beneficial effect of fenugreek on unwanted hair growth in PCOS.

 It has been reported by Moers-Carpi M that fenugreek is efficient in the management of androgenetic alopecia.
-During the clinical study, it was observed that fenugreek significantly improved density of terminal hairs.
+During the clinical study, it was observed that fenugreek significantly improved the density of terminal hairs.
 New hair growth was also seen at hair loss areas.
 It was reported by the researcher that fenugreek seed contains numerous bioactive substances such as alkaloids, flavonoids, saponins and steroid sapogenins.
-One ingredient of fenugreek seed, diosgenin, was observed to have activity to metabolize more testosterone to oestradiol, reducing the formation of dihydrotestosterone (DHT), which damages the hair root.
+One ingredient of fenugreek seed, diosgenin, was observed to have the activity to metabolize more testosterone to oestradiol, reducing the formation of dihydrotestosterone (DHT), which damages the hair root.

 The above given clinical studies prove that fenugreek extract has great therapeutic application in the management of PCOS and its symptoms like skin and hair problems.
 It can be incorporated in diet or can be consumed in the form of food supplement to tackle the problems of PCOS and insulin resistance.